Agrarians From Ancient World Knew About Biochar

 Kathleen Draper is the US Director of the Ithaka Institute for Carbon Intelligence, a non-profit focused on research, education and program services that promote climate positive solutions which enhance land management, urban design, and resource efficiency.

-One response to “Agrarians From Ancient World Knew About Biochar”
+One thought on “Agrarians From Ancient World Knew About Biochar”

 Leave a Reply